 The Eight Days a Week EP (from 1965) above also featured in The Beatles With Records Part Five.

 Onto the Beatles solo now and another interesting photo.
-This one was taken at John and Yoko’s historic “Bed-In For Peace” in Amsterdam on 30 March, 1969.
-The weird thing in the photograph is that you can see the image that later (in May, 1969) will become the cover of Unfinished Music No.2: Life with the Lions, which was to be released just two months later in May, 1969:
+These two were taken at John and Yoko’s historic “Bed-In For Peace” in Amsterdam on 30 March, 1969.
+Clearly the album on the bed is an early pressing of Unfinished Music No.2: Life with the Lions, which was to be released just two months later in May, 1969: